wsuyash/hospital-api/README.md

 # Hospital API
-A hostpital API for doctors to register and login and create reports for patients.
+A hostpital API for doctors to register and login and create reports for patients related to COVID.

 ## Tech Stack
 1. Node.js